zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 draft: true
 ---

 We have previously discussed the [radiative transfer equation](/post/analytic-media/) \[[1](#references), [2](#references)\] and its connection to [scattering by small particles](/post/particle-volume/) \[[3](#references), [4](#references)\] in some detail.
-The short version is that the radiative transfer equation is formulated using the scattering and absorption characteristics of a volume element; and while these characteristics may be rather complex, they can be understood in a more simple way by considering the corpuscular nature of matter.
+The short version is that the radiative transfer equation is formulated using the scattering and absorption characteristics of a volume element (on a large scale); and while these characteristics may be rather complex, they can be understood in a more simple way by considering the corpuscular nature of matter (on a small scale).
 If the distribution of particles contained within the volume element is known, we can compute the volume collision coefficients and the aggregate phase function that determine the outcome of the radiative transfer process.
 However, so far, little has been said about the nature and the origin of these coefficients.

 To give an example, consider the following problem of atmospheric radiative transfer: we wish to simulate a clear blue sky created by Earth's atmosphere.
 What should our coefficients be set to?